Enabling the New Energy Paradigm

 Maryse Belanger — Director

-Maryse Belanger, currently President, COO and Director of Atlantic Gold Corporation, brings over 30 years of experience in the mining industry with strengths in operational excellence and efficiency.
-She has been CEO and Managing Director of Mirabela Nickel where she was responsible for the turnaround of the company and the reestablishment of the Santa Rita Nickel-Copper sulphide open pit mine in Brazil.
+Maryse Belanger, currently President, Americas for St Barbara Mining, brings over 30 years of experience in the mining industry with strengths in operational excellence and efficiency.
+She has been President, COO and Director of Atlantic Gold Corporation -acquired in 2019 by St Barbara Mining, CEO and Managing Director of Mirabela Nickel where she was responsible for the turnaround of the company and the reestablishment of the Santa Rita Nickel-Copper sulphide open pit mine in Brazil.
 Prior roles have included Senior Vice President, Technical Services at Goldcorp where she oversaw the global geology, mine planning and design, metallurgy, hydrology, tailings dam and geotechnical engineering functions, and Director, Technical Services for Kinross Gold Corporation for Brazil and Chile.
 She holds a Bachelor of Science degree in Geology and a graduate certificate in Geostatistics and is fluent in English, French, Spanish and Portuguese.
 She has been an active board member at Mirabela, True Gold Mining Inc., CEEC International Ltd. and is a member of Westcoast Women in Engineering, Science and Technology (WWEST).

 Christian Milau — Director

 Christian Milau, currently CEO and Director of Equinox Gold Corp., is a chartered professional accountant with executive experience in acquisitions, financing, mine development, construction and operations.
-Mr. Milau was CEO of Trek Mining until it merged with Equinox Gold and prior to that was CEO of Luna Gold before it merged with JDL gold to form Trek Mining.
-His was also CEO of True Gold Mining, successfully negotiating and closing True Gold’s sale and acquisition by Endeavour Mining Corp. for $240 million in April 2016.
+Mr. Milau was CEO of Luna Gold, which through a series of mergers and acquisitions, became Equinox Gold in December 2017.He was also CEO of True Gold Mining, successfully negotiating and closing True Gold’s sale and acquisition by Endeavour Mining Corp. for $240 million in April 2016.
 At True Gold, he was instrumental in the development of the Karma Gold Project where, under his leadership, True Gold was able to successfully negotiate agreements with the government and community in Burkina Faso, recommence construction, complete development, and reach production, all in under 12 months.
 In addition to his extensive background in finance and capital markets, Milau brings important operational, government and stakeholder relations experience, including successfully negotiating various community, security, fiscal and tax agreements.
 Prior to True Gold, Milau held senior positions at Endeavour Mining Corp., New Gold Inc., and in investment banking at BNP Paribas in London.

 *Disclaimer: The profile provides information which was sourced and approved by Plateau Energy Metals Inc. (TSXV:PLU) in order to help investors learn more about the company.
 Plateau Energy Metals Inc. is a client of the Investing News Network (INN).
 The company’s campaign fees pay for INN to create and update this profile page, to which links are placed on Investingnews.com and channel newsletters.